ICME-Lab/device_registration/README.md

 ## Client Side:

-First, the client generates a DIDDoc using it's secret key, and sends it to the server to registrate.
+First, the client generates a DIDDoc using it's secret key, and sends it to the server to register.

 The client can then send its position with a timestamp with the following workflow: